kwilkins/dnd/west-marches/down-time-actions.md

 Proprietor: Sarah Cope(Human Cleric)

 Downtime options:
-* Roll an Intelligence, Wisdom, or Charisma to gain some knowledge from the clerics or patrons in the temple(level 0)
+* Roll an Intelligence, Wisdom, or Charisma to gain some knowledge from the clerics or patrons in the temple.(level 0)
-* Spend 25gp to buy a 1 Potion of Healing(level 1)
+* Spend 25gp to buy one Potion of Healing.(level 1)
-* Take a free Potion of Healing(level 2)
+* Take one free Potion of Healing.(level 2)
-* Gain a One-time advantage on any Wisdom, Constitution or Charisma skill or saving throw(you have this until you use it, cannot stack)(level 2)
+* Gain a one-time advantage on any Wisdom, Constitution, or Charisma skill or saving throw.(level 2)
+  * Cannot have multiple.

 Improve this feature to level 3 to gain the following option:
-* Spend 75gp to buy a Potion of Greater Healing
+* Spend 75gp to buy a Potion of Greater Healing.

 ## Jager Lodge (level 0)
-Help catalog specimens, organize reports, and research uses for monsters.
+Help catalog specimens, organize reports, and research uses for monsters and beasts.

 Proprietor: Jager Wynglass(Gnome Hunter)

 Downtime options:
-* Offer monster/hunting related quests(level 0)
+* Offer hunting related quests for rewards.(level 0)

 Improve this feature to level 1 to gain the following option:
-* Provide information about monster whereabouts or practical uses for monster parts
+* Provide information about monster whereabouts or uses for monster parts.
-  * Requires completion of a *deadly hunt*(completed)
+  * ~~Requires completion of a *deadly hunt*~~

 ## Guild Hall (level 2)
 Attached to Munder's Tavern, this is the centralized outpost for adventurers to live, mingle, and group up.